 to YOUR brand of watch when looking up your serial number.

-Be sure to use the serial number on the movement of the watch itself.
+Be sure to use the serial number on the watch movement (the mechanism).

 Do not use the serial number from the watch case.